 Microsoft Windows Explorer (not to be confused with Internet Explorer) is the file navigation user interface for Windows.
 It is similar (though not identical) to the Macintosh Finder interface.
 This section covers Windows Explorer, including these topics:

 Explorer allows you to view and manage folders and files.
 It provides several viewing options.
-(Note: the following screenshots are of Windows 7.
-Click on a screenshot to see it full size.)

 List view displays a list of files and their properties.
 A toolbar appears at the top of the window.

 Change the view of the list by clicking the file view icon at the top-right of the window (indicated below by a magenta ellipse), and a popup menu appears with View options.
 Icon views (thumbnails) are useful for image files.